 As with any breed, purebred or mixed breed, it is important to meet the parents and learn their health history.
 Parents who have genetic health issues will be more likely to pass these on to offspring.

 However, the good news is that Chiweenies are known to be one of the healthier breeds out there.
 They are rarely susceptible to serious diseases and are sturdy little dogs.
 Odds are, trips to the vet will be few and far between.

 Though a Chiweenie’s allergies are not going to be life-threatening, they won’t enjoy them either.
-The most common allergies are to dust and pollen, which can be spotted if your dog’s eyes water constantly (still, check with a vet).
+The most common allergies are to dust and pollen, which can easily be spotted if your dog’s eyes water constantly (still, check with a vet).

 The best way to help keep your Chiweenie comfortable is to get an air filter specifically designed to remove these allergens from the air.
 This will increase the air quality for both you and your dog.
 But remember to change the filter!

 This is more due to their size than anything else.
 Chiweenies are small, but refuse to acknowledge this fact.
 Because of this, they can sometimes get hurt, especially if they play too roughly with bigger dogs or smaller children.

-They can be susceptible to back injuries especially if they have the more elongated body of the Dachshund.
+They can be susceptible to back injuries especially if they inherit a slightly more elongated body of the Dachshund.
 You also don’t want them to be running up and down stairs and jumping off couches.
-But, as long as you keep an eye on them while they play, this shouldn’t be a problem.
+But, as long as you keep an eye on them, this shouldn’t be a problem.

-If the play looks like it is headed in the wrong direction, don’t be afraid to step in.
+If the play with another dog looks like it is headed in the wrong direction, don’t be afraid to step in.
 They are small dogs and can be fragile.
 Your Chiweenie won’t mind taking a break to spend some time with you instead.

 As we mentioned, Chiweenies are generally healthy, but their parents do occasionally suffer from a few health conditions.
 We’ve included these here just for the sake of being thorough.